glinchflash/Angular-Time/README.md

     - Add a property to your component class called allFriends and in the fetch where you can access the fetched data, assign the value of the data to that property.
     - We now have our fetch working, let's call it when we submit the form first.
 To do this in the success part of the subscribe, call the function with url 'http://localhost:PORT/allFriends'.
     - To do it on page load, import OnInit.
 Next your AppComponent class has to implement it.
-    - To make something happen on pageload, in the class add <code>ngOnInit(): any { something happens }</code>.
+    - To make something happen on page load, in the class add <code>ngOnInit(): any { something happens }</code>.
 In here, call your fetch function like we did previously for the form submit.
     - We now have our friend list updated in the property allFriends of the component class.
     -  To check if you have your friends' data console log it.
 18. -[x] Now we can display the friends in the template using the property allFriends.